|Nutrition Facts (per serving)|

 Add the dried green split peas, diced carrots, diced potatoes, ham, bay leaves, and 5 cups of water to the stockpot.
 Stir to combine.

 Bring soup to a boil, then reduce to a simmer.
-Simmer, stirring frequently, for 35-45 minutes until split peas soften and soup thickens to desired consistency.
+Simmer, stirring frequently, for 35 to 45 minutes until split peas soften and soup thickens to desired consistency.
 Add additional water, if desired, to help soup reach the desired thickness.
 Remove bay leaves and ham bone from the soup.

 Spoon soup into bowls and serve alongside crusty gluten-free bread or as a side to your favorite meal.
 Garnish with a dollop of Greek yogurt, sour cream, gluten-free croutons, or fresh chopped parsley.